editeodoro/Bbarolo/docs/source/tasks/general.rst

 * **VERBOSE** [true].
 Enable all the output messages.

-* **THREADS** [1].
+* **THREADS** [max CPUs].
 Number of CPUs to use for task execution.
 All BBarolo's tasks have shared-memory parallelization.
 The code needs to be compiled with OpenMP support.
 If you encounter any problem with multi-thread execution, switch back to single-thread mode and signal the problem.

 * **PLOTS** [true].
 If true, output plots will be produced (Python/Gnuplot needed).